rosal3svictor/JavaScript/README.md

 // ReferenceError: Cannt access 'name' before initialization
 ```

 what happens in the case of `let` and `const` is that the interpreter is going to read our code and it's also going to separate the variable declaration and elevate it of the start of the scope where it belongs but, they won't be defined as `undefined` but instead, they will be **_marked_** as **_uninitialized_**.
 Something also different is that the block that is composed by all the lines of code that go from the beginning of the block until the line where variables are initialized, is called `Temporal Dead Zone`.
-That means that we won't to be able to access a variable before its declaration.
+That means that we won't be able to access a variable before its declaration.

 And this is another reason why we should use `let` and `const` over `var`.
 The `hoisting` is a very strange behavior, in which case would we want to access a variable that hasn't been declared yet?

-Declarations with `var` are hoisted but, with `let` and `const` variables go into the TDZ from the beginning of the block until the line of code where declaration takes place.
+Declarations with `var` are hoisted but, with `let` and `const` variables go into the TDZ from the beginning of the block until the line of code where assignment takes place.

 ## Conslusion